The Hill of Tara

 There was a time when a group of modern-day druids held an annual festival on the summer solstice.
 They re-enacted many of the ancient ceremonies once held here by the ancient tribes.
 It was a fascinating insight into how it must once have been.
 Sadly, this festival was abandoned because of abuse from outsiders.

-Driving: To get to the Hill of Tara from Dublin take the M3 towards Kells and Navan.
+Driving to Tara: To get to the Hill of Tara from Dublin take the M3 towards Kells and Navan.
 Follow this until you see a sign indicating a left turn to Tara.

 My Ireland Book